Fra Mauro map: Circumference of the Earth

 As was generally the case among medieval scholars, Fra Mauro regarded the world as a sphere.
 However, he used the convention of describing the continents surrounded by water within the shape of a disc.
 In one of the texts, the map includes an estimate of the circumference of the earth:

-"Likewise I have found various opinions regarding this circumference, but it is not possible to verify them.
-It is said to be 22,500 or 24,000 miglia or more, or less according to various considerations and opinions, but they are not of much authenticity, since they have not been tested."

 Miglia is Italian for miles, a unit that was invented by the Romans but which had not yet been standardized in 1450.
 If miglia is taken as the Roman mile, this means the circumference would be about 34,468 km.
 If miglia is taken as the Italian mile, the stated circumference would be about 43,059 km.
 The actual meridional circumference of the Earth is close to both these values at about 40,008 km or approximately 24,860 English miles.
 So the stated range taken in Roman miles is 86-92% of modern measurements, whereas taken in Italian miles is 108-115% of the current measurement.